codewars/docs/content/languages/factor/authoring.md

 ### Parsing word limitations

-Kata which require the definition of parsing words can run into some problems when writing tests.
+Kata which involve defining parsing words can run into some problems when writing tests.
 Here are listed some known problems, as well as potential workarounds.

 #### A parsing word cannot be used in the same file it is defined in.